generation-org/JS/JS-08 - Introduction to Object Oriented Programming/README.md

 *Booklists* and *Books* might need more methods than that.
 Try to think of more that might be useful.

-Update your HTML page with a section that shows the name of your booklist, the number of books marked as read, and what the next book to read it.
+Update your HTML page with a section that shows the name of your booklist, the number of books marked as read, and what the next book to read is.

 #### Part 3 SOLID Principles
 Review the `SOLID` principles and see how your Javascript code can be refactored to adhere those principles.